AresiusXP/sentia/README.md

 Connection to web services will be encrypted applying TLS certificates that will be created in AKS as secrets, and used later by ingress resources. _Note: TLS certificate was not included in the architecture diagram assuming it will be issued by some procurement process.
 However, it could be deployed using an App Service Certificate, and validating it with the already deployed DNS zone._

 ## Networking
-AKS cluster is deployed using `kubenet` networking plugin.
-This ensures that pods are contained behind a NAT and not exposed to the virtual network, as opposed to `Azure CNI` plugin.

 Connections to an Azure Database for MySQL server are first routed through a regional gateway.
 The gateway has a publicly accessible IP, while the server IP addresses are protected.
 A newly created Azure Database for MySQL server has a firewall that blocks all external connections by default.
 ARM template adds a default rule to allow the current virtual network.

 As stated above, subnets are contained by Network Security Groups with default rules and allowing inbound traffic for port 443.